Frequently Asked Questions by Patients and Caregivers

 • To a registered patient’s treating or consulting health care professional and to a registered patient’s caregiver.

-Yes, a registered patient may obtain marijuana from the patient's designated dispensary cultivate marijuana.
+Yes, a registered patient may obtain cannabis from the patient's designated dispensary and cultivate cannabis.
 A registered patient may designate only one dispensary.
 If a registered patient designates a dispensary, his or her caregiver may only schedule appointments at his or her registered patient’s designated dispensary.

 Information about the dispensaries can be located here and on the Dispensaries page of our website.

-Currently there are four dispensaries operating in Vermont and offering delivery to registered patients and caregivers.
+Currently there are five dispensaries operating in Vermont and offering delivery to registered patients and caregivers.
 They are located in:

 A registered patient who wishes to change his or her designated dispensary must complete a Change of Information form and submit a $25 fee.
-The VMR will issue a new registry identification card within 30 days of receiving the Change of Information form and $25 fee.
+The VMR usually can issue a new registry identification card within 10 days of receiving the Change of Information form and $25 fee.
 A registered patient may only change his or her designated dispensary once in any 30-day period.

 No, a registered caregiver does not designate a dispensary.
 The registered patient determines his or her designated dispensary.